COMP3005/Bookstore/README.md

 **Notes on Implementation Assumptions:**<br />
 For the most part, only basic error checking has been provided in the code.
 We are assuming that the user/admin enters information in the exact formats requested and will not enter invalid data types or information that exceeds the size limits on our columns.<br /><br />
 In terms of the expenditure vs revenue report, we didn't count payments of royalties to publishers as an expense, but rather deducted these from revenue.
-In other words, the revenue earned from the sale of one book was (1 - royalty) * price.
+In other words, the revenue earned from the sale of one book was (1 - royalty) * price.<br /><br />
+A book cannot be deleted if a user has already ordered it, as this would destroy the existing order records.
+However, it may be deleted if the user has it in their cart, in which case it is simply removed from the cart.